Baltimore General Attractions

 World Trade Center – Top of the World

-ADMISSION: Top of the World $5 adults, $4 for seniors and military, $3 for ages 3-12, age 2 and under enter Free; ticket sold 1/2 before closing
+ADMISSION: Top of the World $5 for adults, $4 for seniors and military, $3 for ages 3-12, age 2 and under enter Free; tickets sold 1/2 hour before closing

 DAYS & HOURS: Wed-Thu 10a-6p, Fri-Sat 10a-7p, Sun 11a-6p